 Spices

-You cannot visit the land of spices without taking some back home with you.
-An integral part of Indian cuisine, each region in India produces and uses different spices, all equally flavorful.
+Spices are one of the most popular Indian souvenirs.
+You cannot leave India, the land of spices, without taking some back home with you.
+An integral part of Indian local cuisine and Indian lifestyle, each region in India produces and uses different spices, all equally flavorful.
+Spices are the most important part of Indian cooking.

 You can buy spices from anywhere across the country.
 Khari Baoli in Delhi is Asia’s largest spice market.
 You can visit spice merchants in Cochin in Kerala to learn more about Indian spices.

-Turmeric, pepper, cloves, cardamom, star anise, and cumin are some spices you can buy in India.
+Turmeric, pepper, cloves, cardamom, star anise, and cumin are some spices grown and available in India.
 Make sure you check the quality of spices before buying.

 If you aren’t sure how you would use the spices back home, you can also buy ready-made masalas which are made with these spices and can be added directly to your food to add the distinct flavor.
-Get some ready-made masalas like chicken tikka masala or butter chicken masala from any grocery store or supermarket.
+Get some ready-made masalas or spice mixtures like garam masala, chicken tikka masala or butter chicken masala from any grocery store or supermarket.

 Indian spices